 State Lending Regulation.
-In general, state statutes establish maximum loan amounts and interest rates and the types and maximum amounts of fees, insurance premiums, and other fees that may be charged for both direct and indirect lending.
+In general, state statutes establish maximum loan amounts and interest rates and the types and maximum amounts of fees and insurance premiums that may be charged for both direct and indirect lending.
 Specific allowable charges vary by state.
 Statutes in Texas allow for indexing the maximum small loan amounts to the Consumer Price Index and set maximum rates for automobile purchase loans based on the age of the vehicle.
-Except in the states of North Carolina and New Mexico, our direct loan products are pre-computed loans in which the finance charge is a combination of origination or acquisition fees, account maintenance fees, monthly account handling fees, and other charges permitted by the relevant state laws.
+Except in the states of North Carolina and New Mexico, our direct loan products are pre-computed loans in which the finance charge is determined at the time of the loan origination and is a combination of origination or acquisition fees, account maintenance fees, monthly account handling fees, and other charges permitted by the relevant state laws.
 Direct loans in North Carolina and New Mexico are structured as simple interest loans as prescribed by state law.